Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 - Missing functions
 - Refactoring
 - Performance (speed) improvements
-- sky subtraction to 0.5% error level
+- sky subtraction to 0.5% of the faint sky continuum between the lines